 Due to how critical it is that you have a mobile-friendly website, avoid making the mistake of checking the mobile-friendly version after you’ve installed the theme already.
 This step should be done before to save time, resources, and avoid losing out on potential customers.
 It’s also important to check both the mobile version, as well as the desktop version of the website to make sure there are no glitches if and when used on different devices.

 Another great reason to work with free Shopify themes is that they are already optimized to be used on both desktop and mobile platforms.
-This means that you don’t have to worry about whether your website will look great on mobile devices because it’s already been optimized to!
+This means that you don’t have to worry about whether your website will look great on mobile devices because it has already been optimized to!
 This means less work for you and a better experience for your customers.

 Factoring in Your Budget, Experience & Other Resources